Ocular Migraines: The Headache No One Talks About

 Women are more likely to have migraines in general.
 In fact, migraines are three times more prevalent in women than men, says Dr. Rothrock.
 “This is likely due to female sex hormones that trigger migraines or make women more sensitive to migraines,” he says.
 There’s also a strong genetic component.

 By themselves, auras do not put you at risk.
 However, you may be more prone to other conditions, the most significant being slightly higher odds of stroke if you have a migraine with aura (rather than a migraine alone), says Dr. Wall.
 “Women with a migraine with aura may have about twice as many strokes as those who don’t,” he says.
 While that sounds alarming, the actual statistical risk is really small, he adds.
 If you have a migraine, you may also be at risk for this surprising disorder.

 They may make you feel like you’re having a stroke

 A migraine with aura isn’t just visual.
 Dr. Rothrock says that some people have sensory auras, which means they get numbness or tingling in their face or hand.
 “This can be misdiagnosed as a stroke or partial seizure,” he says.
 A patient history (in this case, someone who has had migraines with auras) is one of the best ways to make the diagnosis.
 An MRI can rule out a stroke.

 You can still take birth control

 If you’re a woman who suffers from migraines with aura, you may have heard that there’s also an elevated risk of stroke if you take estrogen-based oral contraceptives.
 However, if you have no other risk factors (for instance, you’re a female under age 35 who doesn’t smoke), a migraine specialist may feel comfortable prescribing these to you.
 “It may also stabilize your estrogen levels to make your migraines better,” says Dr. Wall.
-Find out how to predict when you’ll get a migraine.
+(Find out how to predict migraines.)